 If your complaint is not resolved through these informal means, you may have to raise a grievance using your organisation's formal grievance procedure.

 If your employer fails to investigate your grievance or there remains a dispute, you might then consider whether to bring a claim to an employment tribunal (e.g. for unlawful deduction from wages).
-Before contacting the employment tribunal, you need to contact ACAS to try and settle your claim under the Early Conciliation rules.
-It is no longer possible to make a claim in the employment tribunal until you have taken this first step.
-A tribunal claim needs to be made within the specified time limit, usually within three months of the action about which you are complaining.
+Before contacting the employment tribunal, you need to contact Acas to try and settle your claim under the Early Conciliation rules.
+It is not possible to make a claim in the employment tribunal until you have taken this first step.

 If you are not the only person affected, consider getting together with your colleagues and organising a collective grievance.